codealphadev/CodeAlpha.MVT.PoC/README.md

 **Open Issues:**

 - [ ] Undefined UX behavior if editor is resized beyond one screen
+- [ ] Undefined UX behavior if editor is closed using CMD+Q

 - DEFINE A MINIMUM VISIBLE EDITOR TEXT AREA FOR WHICH TO DISPLAY THE WIDGET